palewire/first-web-scraper/docs/index.rst

 .. note::

-    You don't have to type the "$" It's just a generic symbol geeks use to show they're working on the command line.
+    You don't have to type the "$".
+It's a generic symbol geeks use to show they're working on the command line.

 If you're on Windows try: